Skip to main content

 IV

-The cancer has grown into the bladder or rectum or to far away organs like the lungs or bones.
+The cancer has grown into the bladder or rectum or to distant organs like the lungs or bones.

 IVA

-The cancer has spread to the bladder or rectum or it is growing out of the pelvis.
+The cancer has spread to nearby organs such as the bladder or rectum.

 IVB

-The cancer has spread to distant organs outside the pelvic area, such as distant lymph nodes, lungs or bones.
+The cancer has spread to nearby organs outside the pelvic area, such as distant lymph nodes, lungs, or bones.

 American Cancer Society Emails